DSom20/react-boilerplate/README.md

 The backend starts by default on port 5000

 ## Technologies Used
-Among others, this project utilizes React Router, Redux, React Sagas, Reselect, Styled Components, and React Testing Library
+This project utilizes React Router, Redux, React Sagas, Reselect, Styled Components, and React Testing Library, among others.

-The Alert component's Wrapper styled component utilizes conditional styling to determine whether it is green/red based on given props.
+The Wrapper styled component in components/Alert utilizes conditional styling to determine whether it is green/red based on given props.

 The NewTidbit container has full unit testing.